This post is current as of April 28, 2021 and will be updated as new data and recommendations are released.

 COVID-19 vaccines + fertility: Main takeaways

-- People who were pregnant or breastfeeding/chestfeeding were excluded from the phase 3 trials evaluating COVID-19 vaccine efficacy, meaning we have no concrete data on the effects of the vaccine in this population.
+- People who were pregnant or breastfeeding/chestfeeding were excluded from the phase 3 trials evaluating COVID-19 vaccine efficacy, but published findings of preliminary data from 35,000+ vaccinated pregnant people found no obvious safety concerns for the birthing parent or for the baby.

 - Early data from pregnant and breastfeeding/chestfeeding people who got vaccinated suggest that the benefits of the vaccine (aka COVID-19-fighting antibodies) may be passed along to a baby via the placenta or breast/chest milk.